sunsations/play_2.0.1_routes_stackoverflowerror/README.md

     GET   /:countryCode  controllers.Application.country(countryCode: String)

-Any help on how to prevent the error is highly appriciated.
+Any help on how to prevent the error is highly appreciated.
-Maybe there is also a much more elegant solution to this propblem.
+Maybe there is also a much more elegant solution to this problem.

 Thank you for your help.